wifinigel/wiperf/docs/README_WLANPi_Config.md

 server_hostname: 192.168.0.14
 ```

-For a full description of the configuration file parameters, please review the following page: [config.ini reference guide](README_Config.ini.md)
+For a full description of the configuration file parameters, please review the following page: [config.ini reference guide](README_Config.ini.md).
+The Splunk token is obtained from your Splunk server (see [Splunk build guide][splunk_build]).

 # Wireless Client Configuration (wpa_supplicant.conf)